Information about becoming a speaker

 We only share information that you are comfortable providing.
 You may choose just to use your first name or an alias name if you would prefer.

 Do Speakers get paid?

 Speakers get paid a fee that covers their speaking fee and any other expenses incurred.

 You are under no obligation to answer any uncomfortable questions and can respond by saying that “you would prefer not to answer”.
 In the training we provide Speakers with tips on how to deal with these types of questions.

 What happens after the presentations?

-After each speaking event, our community participation officer will contact you to discuss how the event went.
+After each speaking event, our team will contact you to discuss how the event went.
 You will also have an opportunity to fill in a feedback form.